Inflectra/spira-documentation/docs/Spira-Administration-Guide/Template-Risks.md

 Note: You can only assign an active workflow to a risk type, and similarly you cannot make a workflow inactive that is currently linked to a risk type.
 This is important as all risk types need to be linked to an active workflow at all times.

+!!! tip "Apply own workflow to specific type of artifact"

+    Each type of risk artifact in Spira can follow its own distinct workflow or simply share the default one.
+For example, if your internal regulations dictate that a "Financial" type of risk needs a stricter approval process than a standard "Technical", you can assign a custom workflow specifically to that type.

+    To learn how to **[map a workflow to a specific artifact type](#edit-types)**, check out the guide: **[What workflow controls a specific artifact?](../HowTo-Guides/Permissions-Workflows.md/#what-workflow-controls-a-specific-artifact)**

 ### Edit Workflow Details
 Clicking on the "Steps" button of a workflow brings up the following screen that lists all the workflow steps and workflow transitions that comprise the workflow: